 Skip to main content

-Advanced — for real-time integrations.
+Advanced: for real-time integrations.
 Most applications only need fetch and memories.create.
 Use listen when you want Synap to proactively push anticipated context to your agent over a long-lived stream, instead of waiting for each fetch() round-trip.

 listen() opens a bidirectional gRPC stream between the SDK and the Synap platform.
 Once the stream is active, you can call instance.send_message to broadcast agent activity (user messages, tool calls, context requests), and the platform streams back anticipated context bundles.
 Each incoming bundle is automatically stored in the SDK’s anticipation cache so subsequent fetch() calls return instantly, and your on_context callback fires for any custom handling you need.
+The stream is a latency optimization layered on top of the normal request-response API: it never changes what fetch() returns, only how fast it returns.
+It is not memory-neutral, though: conversation turns sent over it are persisted and are promoted into long-term memory when the conversation compacts.
+See Real-Time Anticipation for the full model.
+Connection targets come from SDKConfig: grpc_host, grpc_port, and grpc_use_tls.

 Parameters